Azure/GenAIOps/labs/prototyping.md

    > **Important:** Select the same environment name, resource group and location used during bootstrapping.

 ### B. Deploy the Ingestion Service

+> [!IMPORTANT]
+> Docker engine must be running to execute containerized applications in the next steps.

 6. Deploy the project: